ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Now assume that meaning depends on intentionality, and that interpretation is merely a pragmatic strategy for approximating what a speaker meant.
 If so, {::P3} could be false.
 In particular, philosophers who believe that ontology is substantial often insist that they are speaking either plain English or a special philosophical language like Ontologese.
 So {::P3} is usually false for the very philosophers to whom Hirsch wants to apply it.
 If that is right, then disputes that Hirsch wants to deflate are not merely verbal.

-If I were born earlier, then the previous paragraph should suffice and I can happily move on to the next section.
-However, unfortunately, @hirschOntologyStipulation2021 published a paper "Ontology by Stipulation".
-In this paper, he upgraded his argument so that it neither rely on {::P3}, nor on interpretive charity!
+If I had been born earlier, the previous paragraph would have been enough, and I could happily move on to the next section.
+Unfortunately, @hirschOntologyStipulation2021 later published “Ontology by Stipulation”.
+In that paper, he upgraded his argument so that it relies neither on {::P3} nor on interpretive charity.

 Let me first introduce the basic idea of this upgraded argument.
 To keep my sentences short, I introduce the following notation: